 Start your first day watching the sunrise through the city’s hills.
 For the best experience, you may prefer to lodge at Premier Hotel.
 The hotel sits atop the Makola Hills which is one of the highest points in the city ad gives a perfect view of the diversity of Ibadan…see more

-Where to Eat in Ibadan
+5. What People Eat in Ibadan

 Golden Dragon Chinese Restaurant